Google Sheets

 node in the New Tab URL

 field.
-Instead of a regular URL, I use the expression to retrieve the value for each iteration: {{loopData.arr.link}}
+Instead of a regular URL, you use the expression to retrieve the value for each iteration: {{loopData.arr.link}}

 .

-Next, I configure a Scroll element
+Next, you configure a Scroll element

 node to scroll the newly opened video:

-Then, I use a Pause
+Then, you use a Pause

 node to wait 1 second before opening the next link.

-Finally, I use a Stop Loop
+Finally, you use a Stop Loop

 node to mark the end of the loop.